Kombucha Set by Bärbucha / English

-Another thing to have in mind is that Kombucha will taste a lot better when it sits in the refrigerator for a couple of days, after the second fermentation (2F).
+Another thing to have in mind: Kombucha will taste a lot better when it sits in the refrigerator for a couple of days, after the second fermentation (F2).

-As a matter of fact, if you make your Kombucha right, it will taste even better after sitting for a couple of weeks in the fridge (we know that from our extensive experience, as we have aged some of our Kombucha on purpose to make it taste better).
+We know that from our extensive experience, as we have aged some of our Kombucha on purpose, to make it taste better.

 With the biggest jar (5L) comes also the biggest SCOBY (Kombucha culture).
 We know that for sure, as we always check what is being offered out there.

-Our SCOBY is 13 centimeter in diameter & about 1.5 cm thick.
+Our SCOBY is 13 centimeter in diameter and about 1.5 cm thick.
 If you compare it with other Scobies on the market, this one is almost a "monster".

-There are some other sets that do not offer Scoby (cellulose pancake) & they only offer starter liquid instead.
-They call it "liquid SCOBY".
+There are some other sets that do not offer Scoby (cellulose pancake), and they offer only starter liquid instead.
+People offering those sets, call it a "liquid SCOBY".

 That works, too.
 It just takes a bit longer for the fermentation process to complete, as Kombucha will still have to build a brand new layer (new SCOBY) on top.

-We make strictly tea based Kombucha & we use high quality teas.
-Most of the high quality teas are not BIO certified, as they don't need to be for them to sell.
+We make strictly tea based Kombucha, and we use high quality teas.
+Most of the high quality teas are not BIO certified, as they don't need to be, for them to sell.

 As a matter of fact, most of the BIO certified teas are of lower quality, compared to the higher end teas.
 If you are a tea connoisseur, like we are, you will know what we are talking about.

-Morgenduft is a light green tea mixed with different flower petals & it is ideal for Kombucha beginners.
+Morgenduft is a light green tea, mixed with different flower petals, and it is ideal for Kombucha beginners.

-We make Kombucha with both of these teas, as can be seen on the pic above (Morgenduft is 1st on the left & the Classic is 2nd on the right).
+We make Kombucha with both of these teas, as can be seen on the pic above (Morgenduft is the 1st on the left and the Classic is the 2nd on the right).

-Those teas work for us & they will definitely work for you!
+Those teas work for us, and they will definitely work for you!